 Despite more common difficulties that come with the authorization process, prioritizing these three focuses can help reduce pain points and lost revenue from developing into larger issues.
 Consistently monitor.
 Clearly communicate.
 And stick to your schedule.

 The Benefits of Receiving Prior Authorizations From Insurance Companies

 - Verify benefits: The first step is to verify the provider is within the network (or considered out of network with benefits) with the insurance carrier.
-Providers must gather proof of insurance from the patient to start the authorization process.
+Providers must gather proof of insurance that covers ABA therapy from the patient to start the authorization process.
 This process must happen before the patient receives any type of treatment or care.

 - Assessment authorization: The next step in the process involves obtaining assessment authorization through a “treatment request form.”
 This form lists all background information about the child and the service provider.
 It may also include credentials and the necessary service codes for the type of therapy being provided.
-The correct billing codes reflect the ABA therapy including the number of hours necessary to complete the assessment.
+The correct billing codes reflect the ABA therapy, including the hours necessary to complete the assessment.

-- Assessment: The next part of the process is an approval for the assessment.
+- Assessment: The next part of the process is approval for the assessment.
 This is not a full approval to provide care, but just to provide an assessment based on the approved number of hours by the insurance provider.
-This step enables the provider to begin working with the patient for a formal evaluation.
+This step lets the provider begin working with the patient for a formal evaluation.

-- Treatment plan creation: After the assessment, the provider then develops a treatment plan for the patient.
-This is an elaborate document that outlines the services to be provided along with goals for the future.
-The provider can meet with parents and the patient at this time to go over the treatment plan.
+- Treatment plan creation: After the assessment, the provider develops a treatment plan for the patient.
+This is an elaborate document that outlines the services to be provided, along with goals for the future.
+The provider can meet with the parents and the patient at this time to go over the treatment plan.
 That is an important step because it enables good communication on the expectations of care.
-If everyone agrees to the plan, it is then signed by all and the next step in authorization can occur.
+If everyone agrees to the plan, it is signed by all, and the next step in authorization can occur.

-If your organization is looking for an ABA billing company to help alleviate the burden of managing authorizations, please contact Missing Piece Billing and Consulting today at firstname.lastname@example.org or 765-628-7400.
+If your organization is looking for an ABA billing company that will help alleviate the burden of managing authorizations, contact us today!